mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Roles and Careers.md

 > Roles and Careers will be listed first along with responsibilities, and at the bottom will be explainations of responsibilities if needed.

 # Data Analyst
+> A data analyst *collects* and *analyzes data* to identify patterns, trends, and insights that inform business decisions.

   - Data collection
   - Data cleaning, preparation, and processing
   - Data analysis